I've always had a complicated relationship with Lunar New Year.

 Admittedly, I'm still figuring out what that looks like for me.
 For the past two years, it's been potluck-style dinners with friends who also celebrate Lunar New Year.
 And, of course, because the holiday isn't complete without my dog, I'm still finding ways to celebrate with him, even though he might hate me for sending home what he probably thinks is a festive straightjacket.

-This year, I'll also be taking the day to actually take part in my neighborhood's celebrations (I happen to currently live in Chinatown), and to really figure out which of my parents' traditions I can carry on, even when they're not here to hold my hand through them.
+This year, I'll also be taking the day to actually take part in my neighbourhood's celebrations (I happen to currently live in Chinatown), and to really figure out which of my parents' traditions I can carry on, even when they're not here to hold my hand through them.